e-oz/Memory/README.md

 Should be used only in specific cases (e.g. mutexes), or when other extensions can not be installed.

 #Storages comparison:
 **APC** is a very fast and easy to use storage, use it when RAM on app-server is enough for caching.
 If APC can not be used for caching data, or you just like Redis - use **Redis**.
-Redis and Memcache can be used for cross-process communication.
-Also, data in Redis storage will be restored even after server reboot.
+Use **Couchbase** if you need fault-tolerant and very easy scalable cluster.
-Don't want to install Redis (it's just 1 line in console :))?
-Use **Memcache**.
+Redis, Couchbase and **Memcache(d)** can be used for cross-process communication.
+Also, data in Redis and Couchbase storages will be restored even after server reboot.
 If you can't install any third-party packages, you can use **Shared Memory** - but your PHP should be compiled with support of shmop-functions.

 Tests:
 =====